 Treatment options for tumours associated with Lynch syndrome may include:

-- Surgerytreatment involving removal of cancerous tissue and/or tumours and a margin of healthy tissue around it to reduce recurrence to remove as much of the tumour(s) as possible – these will vary based on tumour type and location.
+- Surgery to remove as much of the tumour(s) as possible – these will vary based on tumour type and location.

 - Chemotherapya cancer treatment that uses drugs to kill or slow the growth of cancer cells, while minimising damage to healthy cells.